William Grimes (former slave)

-William Grimes (1784 – August 20, 1865) was an African American barber and writer who authored what is considered the first narrative of an American ex-slave, Life of William Grimes, the Runaway Slave, published in 1825, with a second edition published in 1855.
+William Grimes (c.
+1784 – August 20, 1865) was an African American barber and writer who authored what is considered the first narrative of a formerly enslaved American, Life of William Grimes, the Runaway Slave, published in 1825, with a second edition published in 1855.
 Another revised edition was published by one of his descendants in 2008.
 Grimes escaped slavery by boarding on a ship called Casket, which sailed from Savannah, Georgia to New York City.
-He then walked to Connecticut from New York City in order to begin his life as a free man.
+He then walked to Connecticut from New York City to begin his life as a free man.
 Grimes lived in Stratford, Norwalk, Fairfield, Bridgeport and Stratford Point alongside New Haven and Litchfield, Connecticut following his escape from slavery.
-New Haven was where Grimes eventually settled in order to live out his final days.
+New Haven was where Grimes eventually settled to live out his final days.